Italian-flavored vegan beef-less ground made with bulgur and/or quinoa. As a bonus, this recipe is also quite budget-friendly.

 - hero or other sandwich filling

-To turn this into a vegan Bolognese sauce, add about a half cup of nondairy milk before tossing with pasta.
+Turn into a vegan Bolognese sauce: Stir in about a half cup of nondairy milk before tossing with pasta.
 Or, just use as is for topping your favorite kind of pasta.

 - 1 cup uncooked bulgur or quinoa, or a combination